soniacweb/workdeck/README.md

 ### 🏆 Wins

-Sucessfully wiring up the submit requests on the frontend and establishing route handlers to update the database felt like a sucessful win.
+Working as a team and successfully wiring up the submit requests on the frontend and establishing route handlers to update the database felt like a sucessful win.
 Iterating through 3 different columns and storing the positions of the tasks dependent on the draggable status in the server was also satisfying.